rodcasanova12/Tie-In/README.md

-# README for Develop Threads
+# README for Develop Tie In a Threads like app

 ## Summary
 Develop Threads is a groundbreaking Next.js 13 application that achieved an unparalleled milestone by registering 100 million sign-ups in under 5 days.
 This triumph has catapulted Develop Threads beyond industry giants like Twitter, ChatGPT, and TikTok, establishing it as the fastest-growing app in history!

-In this project, is a hands-on experience with the following:
+This project, is a hands-on experience with the following:

 ### Features